 How to Choose the Perfect Rug for your Livingroom

-It is hard to argue with the design expert who says that “Few decor elements are as fundamental and transformative—as well as fear-inducing—as an area rug.”
+It is hard to argue with the design expert who says that few decor elements are as fundamental as an area rug.
 After all, it is not only the enormous range of choices available, with rugs in any size, shape, pattern, color, texture and material.
 It is also that a rug makes such a huge statement about the rest of the space.
 It can (and should) set the overall tone and serve as a good indicator of your personal style and design preferences.

 For example, you love natural materials and stick to a greener lifestyle.
 Because of that, your home probably has wood floors and avoids most synthetics.
 The ideal rugs for your living spaces would be made of natural materials like sisal, cotton, wool or silk.
 But you might ask, how do you begin to narrow it all down and make the right choices?
 That’s what we are going to consider throughout the rest of this article.